 Taverna is an open source and domain-independent Workflow Management System – a suite of tools used to design and execute scientific workflows and aid in silico experimentation.

-- Access to local and remote resources and analysis tools, Web and grid services; 3500+ service s available on start up
+- Access to local tools/scripts and remote resources and analysis tools, Web and grid services

 - Not restricted to predetermined services – rapid incorporation of new services without coding